Vonage/vivid/docs/getting-started.md

 ### Preview

 We are using **Storybook** platform to document and exemplify our deliveries.
-There are several Storybooks available, each for it's own sake:
+There are several Storybooks available, each for its own sake:
 - the latest production version is shown here: [vivid.vonage.com](https://vivid.vonage.com)
-- the currently development state (reflecting our main branch) is here: [dev.vivid.vonage.com](https://dev.vivid.vonage.com)
+- the current development state (reflecting our main branch) is here: [dev.vivid.vonage.com](https://dev.vivid.vonage.com)
-- each pull-request also has it's own deployment, so that any feature in progress can be reviewed instantly - those dynamic deployments can be found in the GitHub's PR pages
+- each pull-request also has its own deployment, so that any feature in progress can be reviewed instantly - those dynamic deployments can be found in the GitHub's PR pages

 Additionally, we maintain the following showcases:
 * [Icons gallery](https://icons.vivid.vonage.com)